valdeschamps/MyTodoList/README.md

 ## Description

-A simple todo list where you can create a task and validates it when it's done.
+A simple todo list where you can create a task and validate it when it's done.

 Register a new account and login to access them.